Playbooks · · 9 min read

 Thrive Capital, the firm behind early bets on Instagram, Spotify, and OpenAI, launched a dedicated vehicle, Thrive Holdings, with over $1 billion to pursue the same strategy.
 In December 2025, they convinced OpenAI to take an equity stake and embed engineering teams directly inside their portfolio companies.

 The early results are notable.
 Long Lake, a homeowner association management business incubated by General Catalyst, raised $672 million and reached $100 million in EBITDA in under two years.
-Crescendo, an AI-native call centre platform, reached a $500 million valuation with profit margins reportedly four times higher than traditional contact centres.
+Crescendo, an AI-native call centre platform, hit a $500 million valuation with profit margins reportedly four times higher than traditional contact centres.
 Crete Professionals Alliance, a Thrive-backed accounting network, grew to over $300 million in annual revenue across 30+ firms and was named Accounting Today's fastest-growing firm of 2025.

 The thesis is straightforward: buy services companies running at 5-15% margins, deploy AI to automate 30-70% of repetitive tasks, transform the economics to look more like software than services, then compound through acquisition.